 Every year, doctors in the US diagnose thousands of new patients with mesothelioma and other asbestos-related diseases.
 Many mesothelioma cases are terminal, although treatments can improve quality of life and lifespan for patients.
 The cause of these diseases, asbestos, is a dangerous carcinogen that used to exist widely in America due to its natural fire-resistant properties.
 Although many countries have banned asbestos, several industries in the US continue to utilize this dangerous substance.

 Today, a victim could come into contact with asbestos in the workplace, at school or right at home.
 Since asbestos can take 10 to 70 years to cause irritation, form tumors and show related symptoms, patients diagnosed today could have been exposed decades ago.
 At Sweeney Merrigan Law, LLP, our Boston asbestos lawyers can help patients who have recently been diagnosed with mesothelioma and related illnesses.
 We may be able to achieve financial compensation for you or a loved one after a thorough investigation of your case.
-Contact our asbestos lawyers in Boston today for a free initial consultation.
+Contact our asbestos lawyers in Boston at (617)-391-9001 for a free initial consultation.

 Asbestos is a mineral that naturally occurs in the Earth’s surface.
 It is a known carcinogen, meaning scientists have confirmed that exposure to asbestos can cause cancer in humans and other mammals.
 Asbestos is a fine dust with particles and fibers that can be too small to see.
 If these thin, needle-like fibers enter the air and someone breathes them in, that person could keep the particles inside his or her tissues for years.
 Over time, asbestos fibers lodged inside the body can aggravate the surrounding tissues and lead to scarring, irritation, malignant tumors and respiratory problems.